TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 Dashboard Port Commands
 =======================

 The upper computer can directly send some simple commands to the robot through port ``29999``.
-The Dashboard commands can be used to control the robot like enabling/disabling the robot, resetting the robot, and setting I/O statuses.
+Dashboard commands can be used to control the robot like enabling/disabling the robot, resetting the robot, and setting some I/O statuses.

 EnableRobot
 -----------